Frosty515/Custom-Arch/docs/internals.md

 #### Numbering

 - Bits 0-3 are the offset
-- Bits 4-6 are the group (0 for ALU, 1 for control flow, 2 for IO, 3 for other, 4-7 are reserved)
+- Bits 4-6 are the group (0 for ALU, 1 for control flow, 2 for other, 3-7 are reserved)
 - Bit 7 is reserved and should always be 0

 #### ALU